 The Eden Alternative is about changing the culture of long-term-care organisations.
 The departmentalised, task-orientation of the current institutional model has created a culture that is characterised by pessimism, cynicism and stinginess.
 By moving away from the top-down bureaucratic approach to management − and moving decision-making closer to the elders − Eden Alternative organisations help support a meaningful life for their elders.
 The Eden Alternative firmly believes that culture change unfolds one relationship at a time, and that deep change can only occur when the entire continuum of care is involved.
 Organisations that integrate the Eden Alternative principles can become known to others by joining the Eden SA Registry.

-Studies show that the Eden Alternative is a powerful tool for improving the quality of life and quality of care for those living in nursing homes.
-In addition, homes that have adopted Eden as an organisational-wide philosophy benefit from improved staff satisfaction and retention, and significant decreases in the overuse of medications and restraints.
+Studies show that the Eden Alternative is a powerful tool for improving the quality of life and quality of care for those living in care communities.
+In addition, organisations that have adopted Eden as an organisational-wide philosophy benefit from improved staff satisfaction and retention, and significant decreases in the overuse of medications and restraints.
 Most importantly, the elders, supported by their caregivers, can once again direct their own daily lives.

 The Eden Alternative was established in South Africa by Rayne Stroebel, the owner and Managing Director of GERATEC.
 After completing training in the United Kingdom and in Switzerland, Rayne was appointed as the Eden Alternative International Regional Coordinator for South Africa by the US Eden Alternative Home Office in November 2011.